 Endearing barks and welcoming purrs greeted Irving residents at the Irving Animal Care Campus during the NBC and Telemundo stations’ “Clear the Shelters Day.”

-North Texans opened their hearts and homes to 7,292 animals from 61 participating shelters during this year’s Clear the Shelters campaign period.
+North Texans opened their hearts and homes to 2,613 animals from more than 63 participating shelters during this year’s Clear the Shelters campaign period.
 From the Irving Animal Care Campus, which includes Irving Animal Services and DFW Humane Society, 119 animals were adopted.

 “It truly underscores the power of collaboration because working together, we’ve been able to save thousands of pets’ lives,” said Irving Mayor Rick Stopfer.
 “It’s a great accomplishment, and I’m proud to say it all started right here in Irving, Texas.”

 The Clear the Shelters social media campaign reached more than 16.5 million users, and the hashtag #CleartheShelters trended nationally on Twitter.